 It is not so often to find an agent with this request.
 My novel was perfect for her.
 (If you are not aware, my novel deals with a very dark theme about a raped Congolese victim from D.R Congo who finds herself in a religious cult in Texas.)

 After a couple of weeks, I finally received a response.
 This was it.
 My heart was beating fast as I opened the email.

 She asked me a few questions about the novel and about my writing goals.

 I had done my research on the querying process, so I knew that this was the first step to possibly being offered representation.
 I already had the answers ready.
 I was prepared for the questions.
 I replied.
-A few hours later I received an email from Nikko at Holloway Literary.
+A few hours later I received an email from the agent at xx Literary.
 The subject line read,“Offer of Representation.”

 I stared at it first.
 I couldn’t believe it.
 Then I finally opened the email, quickly scanned through it and literally jumped around the kitchen, screaming in joy.
 Unfortunately, I was home alone.
 So I immediately called my husband who was at work.
 No answer.
 Dang it.
 I needed to share my joy with someone.
 So, I texted him instead and forwarded the email.
 Then I texted my First Reader, a good friend of mine, and her answer said, “I told you it was good!”
 Third person I texted was my dad; he was thrilled.

 After I finally calmed down, I actually read the email entirely.
 Not only did she want to represent this novel, but she wanted to manage my writing career.
 This was exactly what I was looking and praying for.